Board of Directors bylaws

 From the profits of the financial year, decreased, as the case may be, by retained losses, at least five per cent (5%) shall be deducted to constitute the legal reserve.
 This deduction ceases to be mandatory when the reserve reaches one tenth of the registered capital, and resumes when, for any reason whatsoever, the legal reserve falls below this one tenth.

-The General Meeting may deduct from this profit all sums deemed by the Board of Directors to be suitable for appropriation to all contingency funds optional funds, ordinary or extraordinary, or to carry them forward or to distribute them.
+The General Meeting may deduct from this profit all sums deemed by the Board of Directors to be suitable for appropriation to all contingency funds optional funds, ordinary or extraordinary, or to carry them forward.
 The remainder, if any, is distributed amongst all shareholders proportionally.

 Furthermore, the General Meeting may decide to distribute sums deducted from the reserves to which it has access, expressly indicating the reserves line items from which the deductions are made.
 However, priority is on deducting dividends from the distributable profits of the financial year.